cm226/mealie-auto-tagger/README.md

   Stores the labels that are manually assigned and re-applies the stored label in the future.

 * 📦 **Auto-Categorization**
-  Automatically applies tags based on your predefined category list.
+  Automatically applies labels based on your predefined category list.

 * 🐳 **Dockerized**
   Easy to run and deploy in any environment using Docker.